cjmartin/launchcalendar.org/_posts/2025-05-17-electron-qps-sar-10.md

   it is capable of high-resolution, all-weather, day-night Earth observation, delivering detailed imagery through clouds and at night.
 Nicknamed WADATSUMI-I, it provides monitoring services globally and is part of a broader commercial Earth observation campaign by iQPS.
+The SAR payload will bolster iQPS’s constellation capability for cloud-penetrating, night-time Earth observation.
 links:
   - title: Rocket Lab schedules next mission for multi-launch customer iQPS
     type: